NURSING 1005 - Biology for Nursing Practice

 Learning Activities Summary

-A timetable for specific systems and topics covered will be posted onto the course site.
+This course is organised so we cover one organ system per week.
+A timetable for specific systems and topics covered will be posted in MyUni

-Body systems covered include but are not restricted to skin, musculoskeletal, cardiovascular, respiratory and reproductive.
+Body systems covered include but are not restricted to skin, musculoskeletal, cardiovascular, respiratory, gastrointestinal and reproductive.

-Specific Course RequirementsThere are no specific course requirements however we strongly encourage enrolment in the Biology Bridging course for students who have not done year 12 Biology or similar.
+Specific Course RequirementsThere are no specific course requirements however we strongly encourage enrolment in the Human Biology Explained EdX course for students who have not done year 12 Biology or similar or for whom they feel revision is needed.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: